DreamEcho100/lognmaze/src/utils/core/appData/blogs/mazen-mohamed/5- Useful HTML elements you may not know.md

 ---
 title: Useful HTML elements you may not know
-Tags: html frontend-web-development semantic-markup Tags
+tags: html frontend-web-development semantic-markup tags
 image_alt: HTML stands for Hyper Text Markup Language
 thumbnailUrl: https://www.ravedigital.agency/wp-content/uploads/2015/06/html51.jpg
 description: As a web developer, HTML is one of the first languages we learn but it is tricky to learn everything about it and utilize its full potential since it has so many to offer and some of it you may never need and the demand to keep up and update your other skills like in CSS, JavaScript, any other languages, or frameworks/libraries you Know or want to learn